raximovhayot/bj-blog/guidelines.md

 series:
   name: "Your Series Name"  # Use the same name for all posts in the series
   order: 1  # The order of this post in the series (1, 2, 3, etc.)
+  title: "Display Title for Your Series"  # Optional, for display purposes
+  description: "A brief description of what this series covers"  # Optional
 ```

 Posts in the same series will be: